 The bill amends various sections of the New Mexico Election Code to enhance election administration and security.
 Key provisions include establishing a process for the confidentiality of home addresses for public officials and election staff, requiring county clerks to participate in a certification program, and outlining election day procedures for newly appointed election board members.
-It also mandates a secure internet application for gathering electronic signatures for political party qualifications and revises the circumstances for automatic recounts.
-Significant changes involve the removal of the Elections Security Program from the Bureau of Elections, the expansion of the definition of "qualifying period," and the repeal of certain sections related to municipal election procedures.
+It also mandates the implementation of a secure internet application for gathering electronic signatures for political party qualifications and revises the circumstances under which automatic recounts are required.
+Significant changes involve the removal of the Elections Security Program from the Bureau of Elections and the introduction of new procedures for handling vacancies on primary and general election ballots, as well as the elimination of references to pre-primary convention designations.

 Statutes affected: